Your email (client). Your rules. Your privacy.

 Which mail providers will YouniqMail support?

 YouniqMail uses IMAP, therefore all modern IMAP providers are supported.
 Since 12th October Gmail (with label Support) and iCloud is also supported.
-We plan to support other well-known email providers such as Yahoo and Microsoft 365 / Exchange as soon as possible.
+Meanwhile Yahoo and a lot of other Provider are also supported / have presets.
+The plan is to support other well-known email providers such as Microsoft 365 / Exchange as soon as possible.

 Will YouniqMail support POP3?

 No, POP3 Support is not planned.
-But if there is a high demand for it, we will consider putting it on the roadmap.
+But if there is a high demand for it, it will be considered for the roadmap.

 On which platforms does the client run?

-We are currently developing for macOS, Windows and Linux.
+YouniqMail is currently being developed for macOS, Windows and Linux.

 Will there be a mobile app?